argoproj/argo-cd/docs/user-guide/kustomize.md

 ## Build Environment

-Kustomize apps have access to the [standard build environment](build-environment.md) which can be used in combination with a [config managment plugin](../operator-manual/config-management-plugins.md) to alter the rendered manifests.
+Kustomize apps have access to the [standard build environment](build-environment.md) which can be used in combination with a [config management plugin](../operator-manual/config-management-plugins.md) to alter the rendered manifests.

 You can use these build environment variables in your Argo CD Application manifests.
 You can enable this by setting `.spec.source.kustomize.commonAnnotationsEnvsubst` to `true` in your Application manifest.